-Failure to comply with the above requirements by the first day of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
+Failure to comply with the above requirements by October 15 of the current school year[1] will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
 A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening.

 New students who register mid-term have 30 days following registration to comply with the health examination and immunization requirements.
-If a medical reason prevents a student from receiving a required immunization by the first day of school, the student must present, by the first day of school, an immunization schedule and a statement of the medical reasons causing the delay.
+If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by an appropriate medical professional.